kritanjalijain/ML_from_Scratch/Log.md

 **Thoughts** : Finally got to know applications of the logistic function or the sigmoid function which I studied in 11th grade.
 I can finally understand the real life applications of matrices, algebra and calculus studied previously.
 Well, this is fun :)

+## Day 9 : September 09, 2020

+**Today's Progress** :
+ Classification problems -
+   * Derivation of cost function for logisitic regression
+   * Gradient descent for minimizing the cost function J of theta for logistic regression.

+ Basics of sophisticated optimization algorithms like-
+  * Conjugate gradient
+  * BFGS
+  * L-BFGS

+**Thoughts** : Finally got to know applications of the logistic function or the sigmoid function which I studied in 11th grade.
+I can finally understand the real life applications of matrices, algebra and calculus studied previously.
+Well, this is fun :)